 Mindfulness meditation is the art of paying attention, of listening to your heart.
 Rather than withdrawing from the world, mindfulness can help you enjoy it more fully, effectively and peacefully.

-See REGISTRATION page to register for Support Group and MBSR Programming session dates and times.
+See REGISTRATION page to register the MBSR Programming session date and times.

 YOU MUST BE WILLING TO MAKE A STRONG COMMITMENT TO ATTEND ALL CLASSES and to practice daily home assignments for eight weeks.

 Sign up to hear from us.